 5.4 Once the legal entity for the Hub has been established, MyData Global shall sign an agreement with it in order to formalise the rights and responsibilities set out in this regulation in more detail and grant it the status of a Legal Entity Hub.

-5.5 The Hub’s Contact Person must communicate any suggested changes to the foundational documents of the Legal Entity Hub in English to MyData Global prior to approving these.
+5.5 The Hub’s Contact Person communicates any suggested changes to the foundational documents of the Legal Entity Hub in English to MyData Global prior to approving these.

 6.1 A Hub can be closed by the request from the Hub’s Leadership Team confirming that appropriate measures have been taken to offer other Hub participants the opportunity to step up as the successive Leadership Team, and that these efforts have been unsuccessful.